goofy2k/ESPfleet/README.md

 ![alt text](https://github.com/goofy2k/ESPfleet/blob/main/media/Screenshot_Fleet_Mgr.jpg?raw=true)

-When a board sends contacts the MQTT broker for the first time it's properties are shown in a table in the Fleet mgr.
+For each board that contacts the MQTT broker for the first time the properties are collected in a table in the Fleet mgr.
+The table is updated, every time that a board finishes a wake-up deepsleep cycle.
+With the clear fleet button, the table is erased.
+The input field and
 -  clear fleet button, refresh table button,
 -    current time, last contact with a device
 - The devices are listed in the order of first contact.